Compost Awareness

 The compost is distributed on a FIRST COME, FIRST SERVED BASIS, with ONE BAG PER VEHICLE so get there early to avoid disappointment.

 Supplied by Natural World Products, the compost is made from garden waste recycled at the HRC’S and the contents of the brown bin collected from Newry, Mourne and Down households.
-In 2022 over 28,000 tonnes of biodegradable waste was diverted from landfill.
+In the Newry, Mourne and Down District Council area in 2023 over 20,000 tonnes of biodegradable waste was converted to compost.

 For information on Household Recycling Centre Opening Times click here